Student organizations are a great way to get involved in the LBJ School and broader UT community.

 Pride Policy Alliance

-The Pride Policy Alliance is an inclusive LGBTQA (Lesbian, Gay, Bisexual, Transgender, Queer and Ally) organization that aims to increase the visibility of LGBTQ issues at the LBJ School of Public Affairs, educate and advocate for policies that advance equality at the LBJ School, UT and the greater Austin community.
+The Pride Policy Alliance is an inclusive LGBTQIA+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual +) organization.
+We aim to increase the visibility of LGBTQIA+ issues at the LBJ School of Public Affairs, create community, and advocate for policies that advance equality at the LBJ School, UT and the greater Austin community.
+While focusing on the queer community, we welcome all to participate in our programming.
 PPA is a part of the UT Austin Gender and Sexuality Center Affiliate Program and organizes social, advocacy and educational events throughout the semester.

 Public Affairs Alliance for Communities of Color (PAACC)